 “Before JustFOIA, our open records request process was a bit time-consuming,” said Sonia Acosta, the records technician for the City of Deer Park.
 “There were a lot of papers being taken to and from different departments; literally walking to each department and dropping off the records requests, as well as making a lot of copies to fill those requests.
 And now, with JustFOIA, the time we spend on our records process has decreased dramatically.”

-JustFOIA is an affordable, web-based, user-friendly system developed and distributed by MCCi, designed specifically to assist in the management and tracking of public records requests.
+JustFOIA is an affordable, web-based, user-friendly system, designed specifically to assist in the management and tracking of public records requests.

 MCCi began developing the JustFOIA system in 2011 with a few focus group agencies, and still meets with those agencies regularly to discuss suggested improvements and updates to the system.